devtut/generate/docs/java/java-virtual-machine-jvm.md

 ---
-metaTitle: "Java Virtual Machine (JVM)"
+metaTitle: "Java - Java Virtual Machine (JVM)"
 description: "These are the basics."
 ---